AIPAG/SeqMIA/README.md

 # Supported Dataset and Model

   CIFAR10

   vgg-16

   Following this example, more datasets and models can be added to SeqMIA.

 # Usage instructions

   run attackMethodsFramework.py to start the entire attack process.

-  1.set your argparse in set_args() or change in the command line with additional parameters 2.To run this code, you first need to have the processed data.
+  1.set your argparse in set_args() or change in the command line with additional parameters.

+  2.To run this code, you first need to have the processed data.
 Please set `preprocessData` to `True`.

   3.Set `trainTargetModel` and `trainShadowModel` to True to train the target model and the shadow model.

   4.Set `distillTargetModel` and `distillShadowModel` to `True` to distill the models.

 # Authors